Antisemitism in the Arab world: Medieval times

-By medieval standards, conditions for Jews under Islam were generally more formalized and better than those of Jews in Christian lands, in part due to the sharing of minority status with Christians in these lands.
-There is evidence for this claim in that the status of Jews in lands with no Christian minority was usually worse than their status in lands with one.
-For example, there were numerous incidents of massacres and ethnic cleansing of Jews in North Africa, especially in Morocco, Libya, and Algeria where eventually Jews were forced to live in ghettos.
-Decrees ordering the destruction of synagogues were enacted in the Middle Ages in Egypt, Syria, Iraq, and Yemen.
-At certain times in Yemen, Morocco, and Baghdad, Jews were forced to convert to Islam or face the death penalty.
+The situation of Jews was comparatively better than their European counterparts, though they still suffered persecution.
+Between the years of death of Idris I of Morocco in 793 and beginning of Almohad rule in 1130, Jews mostly led a peaceful existence in North Africa.
+The Almohads started forcing Jews and Christians to convert to Islam or be killed after conquering the region.
+There were also numerous massacres at other times in Morocco, Libya, and Algeria.

 The situation where Jews both enjoyed cultural and economic prosperity at times, but were widely persecuted at other times, was summarised by G. E. Von Grunebaum:

 It would not be difficult to put together the names of a very sizable number of Jewish subjects or citizens of the Islamic area who have attained to high rank, to power, to great financial influence, to significant and recognized intellectual attainment; and the same could be done for Christians.
 But it would again not be difficult to compile a lengthy list of persecutions, arbitrary confiscations, attempted forced conversions, or pogroms.